-Master’s Programme in Health and Welfare: Work Life Studies, 120 credits
+Master’s programme in Work Life Studies, 120 credits

 The programme in Work Life Studies gives you a broad and in-depth perspective of work and introduces current perspectives on the development of organisations and management.
 You will develop knowledge of work environment and health as well as of health-promoting leadership and health-related efforts at the workplace.

 The programme will give you an understanding of the development of Work Life Studies and the challenges it faces during digitalisation and globalisation.
 Work Life Studies include social and psychological processes in work and of the conditions and opportunities in working life over time – from the individual, workplace, organisational and societal perspectives.
 The importance of work for the development, wellbeing and health of people is a key factor of the programme.